 Your Role as a Medicine Volunteer in Cambodia

-All Medicine volunteers in Cambodia must have completed at least one year of medical-related studies or training by the time they join this project.
+All Medicine volunteers in Cambodia must have completed at least three years of medical-related studies or training by the time they join this project.
 You will need at least three years training to work at the paediatric hospital or private clinic, three years training to work in any Surgery department, and six years training to work in ER.
 Each placement is then tailored to your level of experience and interests.

 The hospital staff request that you spend a minimum of two weeks in each department.
 Your supervisor at the hospital, the Director General, will then assign you to work with the specialist doctors within the different departments.
 We will do our best to place you in your preferred departments, but we cannot guarantee all departments will be available all of the time.

 Your role at the hospital will usually start by being observational and you will shadow the local staff.
 If you show enthusiasm and initiative and develop a good relationship with the medical staff, you may find that you gain enough trust to be given more to do.
 As with any job – and especially in the field of medicine - you must prove yourself to be trustworthy before you are given responsibilities.

 Facilities within the hospital are basic and treatments are sometimes not of the standard we would expect in the West.
 You should be prepared to see some shocking cases and try not to get emotionally involved with the patients.

 Normal working hours are from Monday to Friday from 8am to 12pm.
 You can also request to work with the Public Health project some afternoons to see the diversity of healthcare in Cambodia.

 Many of the doctors speak French rather than English, so if you speak some French this will come in useful.
 In some departments there are staff who speak a little English or from time to time there may also be local medical interns, who can also communicate in English.